 - Similar to the Bose QC-35s, these headphones are equally expensive.

-If you’re a nerd when it comes to quality sound, the Sony will not disappoint.
+If you’re a nerd when it comes to quality sound, these Sony are often rated as one of the best noise cancelling headphones and will not disappoint.

-In late 2019, Apple introduced the new AirPods Pro, the first version of the AirPods lineup to be classified as in ear noise cancelling headphones.
+First introduced in late 2019, AirPods Pro are first version of the AirPods lineup to be classified as in ear noise cancelling headphones.
 While they work best with Apple products, most people don’t realize that they can pair with any Bluetooth-enabled device.

 - If you have an Apple device, the AirPods are ridiculously easy to connect and use compared to other headphones.